 Dizzion is virtual desktop technology from the company of the same name in Denver, Colorado.

-Wyse vWorkspace is Dell's virtual desktop and remote administration offering combining technologies from their Wyse and Quest acquisitions, released in December 2014.
+Wyse vWorkspace was Dell's virtual desktop and remote administration offering combining technologies from their Wyse and Quest acquisitions, released in December 2014.
+Wyse vWorkspace reached EOL in 2017 and customers are being migrated to VMware.

 VMware Mirage, formerly Wanova Mirage (of VMware since the 2012 acquisition), is a desktop image management solution.